Dynafit Feline Ghost Review Facts

 The upper of the shoe is seamless and is comprised of very durable ripstop nylon which is so thin it is almost see-through.
 Seamless uppers not only lessen the chance for blisters

 , but make the shoes more durable and long lasting.
 The lack of stretch in the material also adds to the overall stability of the shoe.
 The padded tongue and laces are a normal inclusion in good trail shoes.
-A solid rubber toe-cap protects the toes and some of the forefoot from rocks and other debris.
+A solid rubber toe-cap protects the toes and some of the forefeet from rocks and other debris.
 Runners praised the upper for its comfort and supportive fit.
-The material is fairly breathable and also effective at blocking cold wind.
+The material is fairly breathable and also effective at blocking the cold wind.

 The Feline Ghost weighs in at 9.2 ounces (men’s size 9) which is quite remarkable for a mountain running shoe.
 Few shoes with the features of cushioning, protection, and stability, like those offered by the ghost, can make it into the sub-10 ounce category.
 The light weight makes this shoe a favorite with long distance

 trail racers where even a few extra ounces can mean the difference between first and second place.
-One runner commented that the running through streams added no extra weight to the shoe because the nylon uppers sheds water so well.
+One runner commented that the running through streams added no extra weight to the shoe because the nylon upper sheds water so well.